ishaniGupta27/rustAnalysis/README.md

 3. Another things to be pondered upon is precision .
 I am not getting very high precision in C unlike in Rust library for time keeping.
 4. How Am I benchmarking it ?
 Should I have a standard python script which will call all the functions executable so only runtime ?
 5. Write *Native* Matrix Multiplication in both the languages.

-# Next :

-1. Write down heapsort in rust
+6. Write down heapsort in rust
-2. Implement in bash
+7. Implement in bash
-3. Memory ??
+8. Memory Evaluation
-4. Write *Sudoku* Benchmark on both the languages.
+9. Write *Sudoku* Benchmark on three the languages.
 Read what all are the graphs needed at end. time taken is one.
 Memory Usage .
-Line of code.

 # Presentation Goals :

-1. Introduce 3 features novel to Rust --> Ownership , Concurrency , ??
+1. Introduce features novel to Rust --> Ownership
-2. Benchmarking any one of these features.--> 3 to 4 benchmarks for same feature.
+2. Benchmarking on different languages.
 3. Benchmarking on different machines
-4. Least Preference : Benchmarking within Rust.
+4. Mathematical model to unify and quantify the benchmarks.